 Applications of IoT in agriculture

-To better understand the impact of IoT in agriculture, consider some of the most popular applications of these technologies.
+To better understand the impact of IoT technology in agriculture, consider some of the most popular applications of these technologies.
 Here are some of the most widely used examples of IoT in agriculture.

-This is probably one of the best-known IoT applications in agriculture.
+Precision farming is probably one of the best-known IoT applications in agriculture.
 This concept unites all smart farming methods, approaches, and tools aimed at making the whole process of farming more accurate and controlled.
 Smart farming applications include real-time field observations, vehicle tracking, livestock and crop monitoring, as well as inventory management.
 The goal of precision farming applications and methods is to help farmers increase the quality of data analysis, which leads to faster and better decisions.

 The use of drones in the agricultural sector is one of the most promising tech trends today.
 These IoT devices are well-equipped for collecting agricultural data used for performing crop monitoring, plant counting, and irrigation planning.
 Moreover, drones have huge potential for the development of precise agriculture and can fulfill more complex tasks, such as spraying for fighting pests and infections.
 Though it’s too early to speak about mass adoption of these solutions, it’s obvious that that will change in the future.